 - Selfies → Users are asked to provide a quick selfie, which replaces one-time passwords or email authentication.
 Selfies are crucial as they provide facial biometric data, which are extremely difficult to fake.

-- Face matching → The real-time selfie is compared with the previously verified face and identity of the user.
+- Face matching → The real-time selfie is compared with the previously verified identity of the user through facial recognition.

 - Decision/Result → Klippa sends users back to your platform with the decision (access granted/denied) provided within seconds.

 As mentioned earlier, our biometric authentication solution can be customized to fit into your account login and authentication flow.
 The implementation of our identity verification software into your own application is easy and flexible since we offer proper documentation for both API and SDK.

 With the use of our software, you can make your authentication flow more robust and secure by eliminating the risks of spoofing and identity theft.
 On top of that, we assure you that we don’t store any of your or your customer’s data that is processed with our solution on our servers.
 This allows you to be compliant with data privacy regulations as well.

 Do you have additional questions about how our software can serve as an alternative to two-factor authentication?
 Please contact one of our experts or book a free demo down below.